WRao96/Materials-Studio-script/README.md

 # Materials-Studio-script
 All scripts can be executed on server, in order to free your PC
 ## Forcite.pl
-Do molecular dynamics, such as NPT, NVT, N\muT Simulation
+Do molecular dynamics, such as NPT, NVT, N$\mu$T Simulation

 ## MSD.pl
 Calculate Mean Square Displacement calculation, which can be done on PC, while it may cost much time or memory, executing on Server is a better choice obviously.